0xAX/linux-insides/Booting/linux-bootstrap-3.md

 `GDT_ENTRY_BOOT_CS` has index - 2 here, `GDT_ENTRY_BOOT_DS` is `GDT_ENTRY_BOOT_CS + 1` and etc. It starts from 2, because first is a mandatory null descriptor (index - 0) and the second is not used (index - 1).

 `GDT_ENTRY` is a macro which takes flags, base and limit and builds GDT entry.
-For example let's look on the code segment entry. `GDT_ENTRY` takes following values:
+For example let's look at the code segment entry. `GDT_ENTRY` takes following values:

 * base  - 0
 * limit - 0xfffff
 * flags - 0xc09b

-What does it mean?
-Segment's base address is 0, limit (size of segment) is - `0xffff` (1 MB).
-Let's look on flags.
+What does this mean?
+The segment's base address is 0, and the limit (size of segment) is - `0xffff` (1 MB).
+Let's look at the flags.
 It is `0xc09b` and it will be:

 ```
 1100 0000 1001 1011